palantir/bouncer/README.md

 * Terminate a single node, waiting for it to be fully destroyed.
 * Increase desired capacity back to original value.
 * Wait for this new node to become healthy.
+Canary phase is done.
-* Kill up to batchsize nodes, so in this case, 2.
+* Kill up to batchsize nodes, so in this case, `2`.
 Wait for them to fully die.
 * Increase desired capacity back to original value, and wait for all nodes to come up healthy.
 * Kill last old node, wait for it to fully die.
 * Increase capacity back to original value, and wait for all nodes to become healthy.